+Subordination

-SUBORDINATION While payments are distributed in order of seniority, losses are applied in the reverse order.
+While payments are distributed in order of seniority, losses are applied in the reverse order.
 CLO equity is also called the first loss piece and typically absorbs the first 8-10% of losses, after which the losses start to impact the junior debt.
-The senior AAA tranche has the largest subordination levels, typically in the range of 35-40%, up from 25-28% during the Global Financial Crisis (the CLO 1.0 era).5 CLO Lifecycle A typical CLO has a 10-12 year life with multiple segments:
+The senior AAA tranche has the largest subordination levels, typically in the range of 35-40%, up from 25-28% during the Global Financial Crisis (the CLO 1.0 era).6

+CLO Lifecycle

+A typical CLO has a 10-12 year life with multiple segments:

+Warehouse (6-12 months)

+The CLO manager receives financing from a warehouse provider to purchase the initial loans that make up the collateral pool before the closing date.

+Ramp-up (1-6 months)

+After the CLO's closing date, the CLO manager continues to purchase loans with the proceeds received from issuing debt tranches.

+Source: Barings.
+As of February 28, 2025.

-Warehouse (6-12 months): The CLO manager receives financing from a warehouse provider to purchase the initial loans that make up the collateral pool before the closing date.
-Ramp-up (1-6 months): After the CLO's closing date, the CLO manager continues to purchase loans with the proceeds received from issuing debt tranches.
-Reinvestment (1-5 years): After the ramp-up period, the manager may trade in and out of loan collateral positions during the pre-defined trading period.
-Non-call (1-2 years): During the non-call period, the liability spreads will be locked into the rate issued at closing.
+Reinvestment (1-5 years) After the ramp-up period, the manager may trade in and out of loan collateral positions during the pre-defined trading period.
+Non-call (1-2 years) During the non-call period, the liability spreads will be locked into the rate issued at closing.
 After this period elapses, the majority equity investor has the right to call the deal and refinance the debt tranches at a lower spread should market conditions become attractive to do so.
-Amortization (1-4 years): After the end of the reinvestment period, the transaction will begin to pay down the tranches in order of seniority via the waterfall priority of payments set out in the CLO's governing indenture.
-CLOs on an Insurer's Balance Sheet How do these qualitative features of CLOs translate into a quantitative impact for insurers?
-ASSET-LIABILITY MANAGEMENT Due to the nature of the underlying loans, the vast majority of CLOs are floating-rate, although fixed-rate tranches do exist.
+Amortization (1-4 years) After the end of the reinvestment period, the transaction will begin to pay down the tranches in order of seniority via the waterfall priority of payments set out in the CLO's governing indenture.
+CLOs on an Insurer's Balance Sheet How do these qualitative features of CLOs translate into quantitative figures?
+Asset-Liability Management Due to the nature of the underlying loans, the vast majority of CLOs are floating-rate, although fixed-rate tranches do exist.
 As floating-rate assets, CLOs allow insurers flexibility in their asset-liability matching (ALM) program.
-For Property & Casualty insurers that have short-dated assets, and for any insurer holding CLOs as surplus (non-liability-backing) assets, the floating-rate nature of CLOs minimizes insurers' interest rate risk exposure and hence balance sheet volatility.
-In addition, in jurisdictions with economic capital regimes such as Bermuda and Canada, floating-rate assets minimize the interest rate capital requirements.
-If the assets were held to cover longer-dated liabilities, a duration overlay can be added to hedge the floating-rate cash flows to fixed-rate.
-The weighted-average life of CLOs is typically 5-7 years-which means that with a duration overlay, CLOs can be suitable for the shorter end of a portfolio backing longer-dated liabilities such as life insurance.
+For Property & Casualty insurers that have short-dated assets, and for any insurer holding CLOs as surplus (non-liabilitybacking) assets, the floating-rate nature of CLOs minimizes insurers' interest rate risk exposure and hence balance sheet volatility.
+From a regulatory perspective, CLOs as floating rate, surplus assets would also minimize any capital charge due to interest rate mismatch.